harishkesavarao/harishkesavarao.github.io/_posts/2025-12-29-deploying-ds-apps.md

 ## The pipeline architecture

-The journey from notebook to production pipeline follows a consistent
+The journey from notebook to production pipeline follows a consistent path:
-arc:

 ```mermaid
 graph LR